bolejko/SzekeresPy/README.md

 ## Introduction

 SzekeresPy is a Python package for cosmological calculations using the Szekeres Cosmological Model.
-The code is in its early development form and highly restrictive licence is imposed (educational purposes only).
-Once the code is more developed the licence will change to some less restrictive one.
+The code is still in its early development.
+Debugging, optimisation, and restructuring of the code is still in progress.
+Anyone interested in collaboration or using the code is encouraged to contact the author.

 ## Requirements